Melchizedek priesthood (Latter Day Saints)

-In Mormonism, the Melchizedek priesthood (/mɛlˈkɪzᵻdɛk/), also referred to as the high priesthood of the holy order of God or the Holy Priesthood, after the Order of the Son of God, is the greater of the two orders of priesthood, the other being the Aaronic priesthood.
+In the Latter Day Saint movement, the Melchizedek priesthood (/mɛlˈkɪzᵻdɛk/), also referred to as the high priesthood of the holy order of God or the Holy Priesthood, after the Order of the Son of God, is the greater of the two orders of priesthood, the other being the Aaronic priesthood.

 According to Joseph Smith, the name of this priesthood became Melchizedek "because Melchizedek was such a great high priest" and "to avoid the too frequent repetition" of the "name of the Supreme Being".

 In the Church of Jesus Christ of Latter-day Saints

 In the Church of Jesus Christ of Latter-day Saints (LDS Church), the largest Latter Day Saint denomination, priesthood holders meet at their ward or branch.
 Those who do not hold the priesthood are still invited and encouraged to attend with the elders quorum.
 However, priesthood duties can only be performed by those who are ordained.

 Receiving the Melchizedek priesthood is considered to be a saving ordinance of the gospel in the LDS Church.
 A candidate for this ordination (worthy male member 18 years and older, regardless of how long they have been a member) is interviewed and often counseled to study the 84th, 107th, and 121st sections of the Doctrine and Covenants to begin to understand the oath and covenant of the priesthood, the covenant a person makes with God when he receives the Melchizedek priesthood.
 The candidate is also usually asked to stand in a gathering of the members of the church to be publicly accepted as being worthy of ordination.

 Shortly after the establishment of the church, the ordination of black people to the priesthood was prohibited; following a revelation received by then-church president Spencer W. Kimball, the prohibition was lifted in 1978.